Haʻafeva: History

 Haʻafeva is the home estate of the chiefly line of Tuʻuhetoka (now merged with Lasike).
-It was Moatunu, one of their ancestors, who once saved Tāufaʻāhau I from losing a decisive battle and even death at the 1826 Battle of Velata.
+It was Moatunu, one of their ancestors, who once saved Tāufaʻāhau I from losing a decisive battle and even death at the Battle of Velata in 1826.
 When Tāufaʻāhau came to Haʻafeva to ask the chief for help with his war against Laufilitonga, the last Tuʻi Tonga to be, the chief did not want to help him, having his allegiance with the other.
 But when his sister threatened to go instead, he switched loyalty, and fought close to Tāufaʻāhau.
 Then the latter was hit on the head by several attackers and lay unconscious on the ground.
 The Haʻafeva chief fought off all enemies until Tāufaʻāhau became conscious again.
 Later this warrior was named "Tuʻu-he-toka" ("Standing while the chief is sleeping").
 Had Tāufaʻāhau been a commoner instead of a chief, the proper term would be tuʻu-he-mohe; had he been king, tuʻu-he-tōfā would have been used.

 The area around the island was also the site of the 1789 Mutiny on the Bounty.

+The island was damaged by a tropical cyclone in March 1963.
+In December 1980 the ferry Fetu’umoana capsized near Haʻafeva, with the loss of eleven lives.